googlecloudrobotics/core/docs/how-to/creating-declarative-api.md

 This is a [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) definition (CRD) for a resource called ChargeAction.
 This simple example just describes the name and version of the API, but CRDs can also define schemas for the resources.
+Don't worry about the `cr-syncer.cloudrobotics.com/spec-source` annotation for now, as it'll be explained later in the tutorial.

 Next, create a file called `charge-controller.yaml` with the following contents, replacing `[PROJECT_ID]` with your GCP project ID: